MelikaWorks/QRCodeScanner-MAUI/README.md

 A cross-platform QR Code Scanner built with .NET MAUI.

-This project was initially developed as a web-based Proof of Concept (PoC) to validate the QR processing workflow and inventory data structure.
-After successful validation, the solution was migrated to a .NET MAUI Android application to provide real-time QR scanning capabilities on mobile devices.
+This project was initially developed as a web-based Proof of Concept (PoC) to validate QR processing workflows and inventory data structures.
+After successful validation, it evolved into an Android application for real-time QR scanning and was later enhanced to support actual warehouse operations at Haft Almas.

 ---

 ## Project Overview

-The application scans QR codes using the device camera and generates structured JSON payloads that can be consumed by inventory, warehouse, or ERP systems.
+The application scans QR codes using the device camera and generates structured outputs that can be consumed by inventory, warehouse, or ERP systems.

-Current version focuses on:
+### Current capabilities

+- Real-time QR code scanning
+- Continuous scanning mode
+- Android camera integration
-- QR Code Scanning
+- Display of the latest scanned QR value
-- Camera Integration
+- Scan counter
-- JSON Payload Generation
+- Export scanned results to TXT files
+- Automatic file creation in the Downloads folder
+- Share generated scan files using Android Share Sheet
-- Android Device Deployment
+- Tested on physical Android devices
-- Real Device Testing

-Future versions may include:
+### Future Enhancements

 - ERP Integration
 - Warehouse Management System (WMS) Integration